Can Hypothyroidism Cause Acne? Here’s What You Need To Know

 • Polycystic ovary syndrome (PCOS)

-• Beginning or weaning off of oral contraceptive
+• Beginning or weaning off oral contraceptives

 The chin and jawline are popular spots for hormonal acne to pop up.